SandhyaDhakad123/scoreboard-data-extraction/README.md

 ## 📌 Overview

-This project processes a video containing a scoreboard and extracts the relevant scoreboard information.
+This project processes a video containing a scoreboard and extracts relevant scoreboard information.

 The system identifies the scoreboard from the video, processes the image, maps the required cells, and extracts the available score data into a structured format.